-Community Housing Impact and Preservation (CHIP) Funding – NEW 2016 FUNDING!!!!
+Community Housing Impact and Preservation (CHIP) Funding – FUNDING NOW CURRENTLY AVAILABLE!!!!

 Housing Market Study Information